DFHack/dfhack/COMPILE.rst

 * executables to ``$CMAKE_INSTALL_PREFIX/bin``
 * The ``Memory.xml`` file to ``/usr/share/dfhack``

-See the section on the shared memory hook library (SHM).

 Building on Windows
 ===================
 You need ``cmake``.
 Get the win32 installer version from the official